-There are five green and black poison dart frogs and two yellow and blue poison dart frogs at the Zoo.
-All were born in 2007 and came to the Zoo in 2008.
+There are ten green and black poison dart frogs (Dendrobates auratus); four yellow and blue poison dart frogs (Dendrobates tinctorius); and five yellow-banded poison dart frogs (Dendrobates leucomelas) at the Zoo.

 International Union for Conservation of Nature (IUCN) Red List status: Least Concern.
 The wild population of these species is not known.
 However, the destruction of rainforest habitat by fires and by humans for farmland has contributed to the decreasing numbers.
 The illegal pet trade has also negatively impacted their existence.

 These species are found only in South America.
 They are poor swimmers and are never found in the water.

 The poison dart frog is an insectivore though it eats non-insect arthropods as well.
 Its diet consists of ants, millipedes, beetles, flies, mites, spiders, maggots and caterpillars.